-ChathamManor.
-This building functions as the park offices as well as museum.
+This building functions as the park's headquarters and office space as well as museum.
 A ramp provides access to the exhibit area.
-A separate building contains handicap accessible rest rooms.
+Public restrooms are located in a separate building, and are accessbile.

-Stonewall Jackson Shrine.
-The first floor of this two story historic building is handicap accessible.
-A separate building contains handicap accessible rest rooms.
+The first floor of this two story historic building is accessible through a deployable metal ramp.
+A separate building contains accessible restrooms.

-Ellwood Manor.
-The first floor of this historic building is handicap accessible.
-The second floor is not yet open to the public and is not handicap accessible.
-A handicap accessible porta-potty is on the grounds of the historic manor.
+The first floor of this historic building is accessible.
+The second floor is not yet open to the public.
+An accessible porta-potty is located on the grounds.

-SalemChurch.
-The first floor of this historic church is handicap accessible.
-There is a small handicap accessible rest room.
-The balcony is not handicap accessible.
+The first floor of this historic church is accessible through a deployable metal ramp.
+There is a small accessible restroom.
+The balcony is not accessible.

 Many of the park trails are accessible but others traverse swampy ground and forests without smooth surfaces.
 We recommend the following trails as the most accessible:

 Fredericksburg Battlefield: the Sunken Road trail just outside of the Fredericksburg Battlefield Visitor Center and the grounds at Prospect Hill (Fredericksburg Battlefield Tour Stop 6)